yuanqing/node-module-patterns/README.md

 Note that the returned function has access to variables in the enclosing scope.
 So, in our example, the returned function has access to the variable `bar` in the scope of `foo`.

 This pattern can be used for procedures with an expensive initialisation phase (eg. compiling a regular expression) that would be repeated exactly for every function call if we&rsquo;d naively used the [Function](#i-function) pattern.
-Abstracting out the code for initialisation allows us to do the initialisation just once, rather than repeatedly.
+Pulling out the code for initialisation allows us to do the initialisation just once, rather than repeatedly.

 <sup>[&#8617;](#patterns)</sup>